 Why Are Nickelback Hated So Much?

-Nickelback tracks, back then, were a must in any playlist, and often caused issues among party-goers.
+Nickelback tracks, back in the early 2000s, were a must in any playlist, and often caused issues among party-goers.
 It seemed you either had to love or hate Nickelback.
 No alternative option.
+It became almost fashionable to hate on Nickelback as a band.
+Not necessarily because of their music, but because of what they feel they represented.

-A post-grunge, pop-rock act, originally formed in Alberta in 1995 as a cover band, Nickleback managed to achieve the status of most commercially successful Canadian rock group ever existed.
+A post-grunge, pop-rock act, originally formed in Alberta in 1995 as a cover band, Nickelback managed to achieve the status of most commercially successful Canadian rock group ever existed.

 The Kroeger brothers (Chad, the lead singer, and Mike, the bassist), with guitarist Ryan Peake, and drummer Daniel Adair sold more than 50 million albums throughout their long career.